plantphys/gsti/README.md

 An overview of the process to curate the datasets is given in the pdf: [Curation workflow](https://github.com/TESTgroup-BNL/Global_Vcmax/blob/main/Overal_data_curation.pdf).
 The curation is divided in 4 steps (0 to 3) to import, analyse and produce a dataset with a determined format.
 Since all datasets are different, the code can be adapted for any of the steps but the data format have to be similar so all the datasets can be, in the end, combined.
 A guide to add a dataset is given here: [Guide](https://github.com/TESTgroup-BNL/Global_Vcmax/blob/main/Vignettes/How_to_add_a_dataset.md).
 Please, don't hesitate to contact us when you add your dataset by submitting an "issue" on github or by sending us an email.

+The project utilizes the data and metadata formatting recommendations presented in the [Leaf-level gas exchange data and metadata reporting format](https://github.com/ess-dive-community/essdive-leaf-gas-exchange) (Ely et al, 2021).
+Data contributors are welcome to submit metadata that describes data collection protocols using the [methods metadata template] (https://github.com/ess-dive-community/essdive-leaf-gas-exchange/blob/master/templates/methodsMetadataTemplate.xlsx).

 The A-Ci fitting is based on the FvCB model of photosynthesis (Farquhar et al. 1980), as implemented and parametrized in CLM4.5, and detailed here: [FvCB equations and parametrization](https://github.com/TESTgroup-BNL/Global_Vcmax/blob/main/FvCB%20equations%20parameters%20and%20fitting%20procedures.docx).

 The PLSR modeling approach is based on the best-practice guide by Burnett et al. (2021).
 An example of fitting is given here: [PLSR](https://github.com/TESTgroup-BNL/Global_Vcmax/blob/main/PLSR/Validation_Alldatasets_2022-09-19.pdf)